-1) Start with a historical photograph or painting, preferably with a variety of characters. (i.e. John Brown's trial)

-2) Ask students: What do you see?
+- 1) Start with a historical photograph or painting, preferably with a variety of characters. (i.e. John Brown's trial) - 2) Ask students: What do you see?
 Who are these people?
 What are they wearing?
 What does that tell us about them?
 Where is the focus of the piece?
 What does that tell us about it?
 Was it created or taken from the actual time period or was it created later?
-How could this change the interpretation of the piece?

-3) If students do not get to identification on their own, then you can identify the characters and situation in the picture for them. (historical figures, soldiers, slaves, etc.)

-4) This is a good time to review the historical background of this event - what time period was this?
+How could this change the interpretation of the piece? - 3) If students do not get to identification on their own, then you can identify the characters and situation in the picture for them. (historical figures, soldiers, etc.) - 4) This is a good time to review the historical background of this event what time period was this?
 What do we know about that time period?
 What were the historical perspectives being formed during this time?
-(John Brown- he was arrested for leading a slave revolt, raiding a weapons bunker at Harpers Ferry, VA.
-At this time in history, two historical perspectives you might have found would have been abolitionists and anti-abolitionists.)

-5) Have volunteer students come to the front of the classroom and re-enact the painting or photograph.
-Each student will choose a character and mimic their still expression, pose, and placement - eventually recreating the entire picture.

-6) Ask the students to think about the character they've chosen and what their perspective would be about the situation at hand (How would a soldier feel having to escort John Brown to prison?
+(John Brown- he was arrested for leading a revolt of enslaved persons, raiding a weapons bunker at Harpers Ferry, VA.) - 5) Have volunteer students come to the front of the classroom and re-enact the painting or photograph.
+Each student will choose a character and mimic their still expression, pose, and placement eventually recreating the entire picture. - 6) Ask the students to think about the character they've chosen and what their perspective would be about the situation at hand (How would a soldier feel having to escort John Brown to prison?
 Is the soldier from the North or the South?
-How would a slave feel about John Brown?
+How would an enslaved person feel about John Brown?
 How would the judges feel after convicting him?
-Was it an easy or a hard decision?)

-7) After the students have thought about their character's perspective, the teacher will - one by one - tap on the shoulder of each student in the tableau.
+Was it an easy or a hard decision?) - 7) After the students have thought about their character's perspective, the teacher will one by one tap on the shoulder of each student in the tableau.
 When the student is tapped, they will say out loud one emotion they think they're character is feeling.
-The teacher may ask, "Why is your character feeling that way?"

-8) The teacher will then go around the tableaus and tap each student on the shoulder a second time.
+The teacher may ask, "Why is your character feeling that way?" - 8) The teacher will then go around the tableaus and tap each student on the shoulder a second time.
 This time, the student must respond with a phrase of dialogue they're character would think or say.
-Once again, the teacher may ask, "Why would your character say these things?"

-9) The activity may be repeated as many times as needed, with different paintings/photographs or the same.
+Once again, the teacher may ask, "Why would your character say these things?" - 9) The activity may be repeated as many times as needed, with different paintings/photographs or the same.
 Students may be rotated out until everyone has a chance.